 You should be able to go home the same day or the day after.

+Do not do strenuous exercise, like running and riding a bicycle, for 5 to 7 days.
 Most men can return to normal activities after 2 to 4 weeks.

 Regular exercise should help you to return to normal activities as soon as possible.
 Before you start exercising, ask the healthcare team or your GP for advice.